play-co/shooter/views/readme.md

 extends `SpriteView`, see: [ui.SpriteView](http://doc.gameclosure.com/api/ui-spriteview.html)

-The `EntitySpriteView` class can be used to as a view for the `EntityModel` class.
+The `EntitySpriteView` class can be used as a view for the `EntityModel` class.
 It has methods for positioning and updating the view based on information from the model.

 Parameters